bonomani/devmon/docs/TEMPLATES.md

 - For a `leaf`, there is only 1 result (and no index as it is not needed)

 Note:
-- The meaning of the OID can be confusiong as everything is an OID: the OID alias, the numeric OID and also the index
+- The meaning of the OID can be confusiong as everything is an OID: the targetOID, the numericOID and also the index
 - If a leaf OID is not a scalar (do not end by 0), the complete table will be retrieved (du to the way snmp work): This is very similar has using the parent OID of type `branch`...

 ## The 'transforms' file